Reasoning Model Is Superior LLM-Judge, Yet Suffers from Biases: Introduction

-Building on these findings, we propose the PlanJudge, an evaluation method that leverages LRMs' planning and instruction-following abilities for improving the robustness against biases.
+Building on these findings, we propose PlanJudge, a lightweight method that leverages LRMs' planning and instruction-following abilities to improve robustness against biases.
 Specifically, the judge first generates a comprehensive evaluation plan and then executes the evaluation.
-Experimental results demonstrate that PlanJudge significantly mitigates the evaluation bias without requiring additional training or resources.
+Experimental results demonstrate that PlanJudge significantly mitigates evaluation bias without requiring additional training or resources.